 Cookies are small text files that are stored on a user’s computer by a website.
 They are used to track user behaviour and preferences.
 ITP is a feature built into the Safari browser that limits the ability of third-party websites to track users via cookies.

-- Know the limitations of ITP: ITP limits the lifespan of first-party cookies to 7 days and third-party cookies to 24 hours, making it difficult for affiliate marketers to track users over a longer period of time.
+ITP limits the lifespan of first-party cookies to 7 days and third-party cookies to 24 hours, making it difficult for affiliate marketers to track users over a longer period of time.

-- Use alternative tracking methods: Instead of relying solely on cookies, affiliate marketers can use alternative tracking methods such as server-side tracking, fingerprinting, or using link redirects with unique identifiers.
+Instead of relying solely on cookies, affiliate marketers can use alternative tracking methods such as server-side tracking, fingerprinting, or using link redirects with unique identifiers.

-- Implement a consent management solution: A consent management solution allows users to opt-in or opt-out of cookie tracking, which can help affiliate marketers comply with privacy regulations such as GDPR.
+A consent management solution allows users to opt-in or opt-out of cookie tracking, which can help affiliate marketers comply with privacy regulations such as GDPR.

-- Be transparent with users: Be transparent with users about the use of cookies and tracking technologies on your website and obtain their consent where required.
+Be transparent with users about the use of cookies and tracking technologies on your website and obtain their consent where required.

-- Continuously monitor and adjust: Continuously monitor the effectiveness of your tracking methods and adjust your strategy as needed to ensure that you are still able to effectively track users and deliver relevant affiliate offers.
+Continuously monitor the effectiveness of your tracking methods and adjust your strategy as needed to ensure that you are still able to effectively track users and deliver relevant affiliate offers.

-- Keep an eye on updates: Keep an eye on updates to ITP and other browser-based tracking prevention features, as well as developments in privacy regulations, to ensure that your affiliate marketing strategy remains compliant and effective.
+Keep an eye on updates to ITP and other browser-based tracking prevention features, as well as developments in privacy regulations, to ensure that your affiliate marketing strategy remains compliant and effective.

 Note: Keep in mind that with ITP and other tracking prevention features becoming more prevalent, affiliate marketers will need to find new ways to track users and deliver relevant offers.